Trump allies split over impeachment pushback as Dems push ahead

 WASHINGTON -- The president's lawyer insists the real story is a debunked conspiracy theory.
 A senior White House adviser blames the "deep state."
 And a Republican congressman is pointing at Joe Biden's son.

-As the Democrats drive an impeachment inquiry toward a potential vote by the end of the year, U.S. President Donald Trump's allies are struggling over how he should manage the starkest threat to his presidency.
-The jockeying broke into the open Sunday on the talk-show circuit, with a parade of Republicans erupting into a surge of second-guessing.
+As the Democrats drive an impeachment inquiry toward a potential vote by the end of the year, President Donald Trump's allies are struggling over how he should manage the starkest threat to his presidency.
+The jockeying broke into the open Sunday on the talk show circuit, with a parade of Republicans erupting into a surge of second-guessing.

 "I am deeply frustrated with what he and the legal team is doing and repeating that debunked theory to the president.
 It sticks in his mind when he hears it over and over again," said Tom Bossert, Trump's former homeland security adviser.
 "That conspiracy theory has got to go, they have to stop with that, it cannot continue to be repeated."